chronopsychiatry/AMBIENT-BD-AmbientViewer/paper/paper.md

 To achieve these aims, Ambient Viewer was developped as an R package and an R shiny app, which can be accessed directly online, or run locally.

-# Structure of the Somnofy data

-During the Ambient-BD project, the raw radar data produced by Somnofy devices was processed internally by VitalThings to extract information such as sleep onset and wakeup time, as well as classifying sleep stages (awake, light sleep, REM, deep sleep).
-The processed data was then made available to the researchers via an API, in the form of two separate .csv files:
-- Sessions file: one row per sleep session, with data including time at sleep onset, time at wakeup, time spent in bed, and aggregate values such as the average temperature during the session
-- Epochs file: timestamped sleep data with 30-second resolution, including classification of sleep stages.
-A session ID is indicated for each timepoint, so epoch data can be linked with session data

 # Main functionalities

 ## Interface